 • For corporate issuers, this process utilizes an internal UBS ESG material issues framework which identifies the financially relevant factors per sector that can impact investment decisions.
 This orientation toward financial materiality ensures that analysts focus on sustainability factors that can impact the financial performance of the company and therefore investment returns.
-ESG integration can also identify opportunities for engagement to improve the company's ESG risk profile and thereby mitigate the potential negative impact of ESG issues on the company's financial performance.
+ESG integration can also identify opportunities for engagement to improve the company's ESG risk profile and thereby mitigate the potential

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. negative impact of ESG issues on the company's financial performance.
 The Portfolio Manager employs an internal UBS ESG risk dashboard that combines multiple internal and external ESG data sources in order to identify companies with material ESG risks.
 An actionable risk signal highlights ESG risks to the Portfolio Manager for incorporation in their investment decision making process.